The Baptist Messenger

 Within five years, the 16-page, weekly publication had a statewide circulation of approximately 5,000.
 By 1919, the convention’s board determined that the Baptist Messenger should become its official news journal and purchased the newspaper from Stealey for $5,000 under the condition that he would continue to serve as editor.
 Since Stealey’s era, nine others have served as editor of the newspaper.

-Today, the Baptist Messenger is mailed to nearly 45,000 households twice per month, making it the third-largest newspaper in terms of paid subscriptions in the state of Oklahoma.
-In November 2011, Messenger Digital was launched, a full online edition of The Baptist Messenger, along with the Messenger Mobile companion app.
+Today, the Baptist Messenger is mailed to approximately 40,000 households twice per month, making it one of the largest newspapers in the state of Oklahoma.
+In 2010, the Insight Podcast, a weekly news and information podcast, was launched.
+November 2011, Messenger Digital was launched, a full online edition of The Baptist Messenger, along with the Messenger Mobile companion app.

 Baptist Messenger Staff